ligato/docs/docs/tutorials/07_vpp-connection.md

 It is worth noting that the `ReceiveReply` is a blocking call.
 VPP will return the reply, only after it has fully processed the request.
 This could take up to (order milliseconds), depending on the request.

-The reply message always provides you with the reply value called `Retval`.
+The reply message always provides you with a reply value called `Retval`.
 It contains a return code in case something went wrong with the API call.
-It is not required inspect separately, since in such a case, the call always returns error.
+You do not need to inspect the `Retval` separately.
+This is because the call will always return an error.

 There can be other useful data in the reply.
-Useful data is represented by the interface index generated within VPP.
-The interface index is a unique identifier for the interface just created.
+The interface index generated within VPP is considered useful data.
+The interface index is a unique identifier for the interface that was just created.

-Add code to print the index of our loopback:
+Add code to print the index of your loopback:
 ```go
 func (p *HelloWorld) syncVppCall() {
 	request := &interfaces.CreateLoopback{